aaron-grau/curic/html-css/projects/aa_times/solution/README.md

 # Phase 3: The Sections Sidebar

 Notice that our flexible website breaks a bit because we don't have flexible fonts.
 We will leave this discussion for another time and instead use media queries to complete our responsive design.
-The main issue lies within the sections nav where the amount of links is too big for smaller screen sizes.
+Notice how the amount of links in the sections nav is too big for smaller screen sizes.

 - Write a media query similar to the one used in the `grid.scss` to hide the sections nav at the same viewport width that the columns convert to 100%
 - Write a similar media query to hide the language nav
-- We will fix the header buttons on the smallest screen sizes later
+- Finally hide the Subscribe button, Login button and take the margin off the `.left-nav` in the `main_nav` styles

+**N.B.** With just these few media queries and a flexible grid system we have a completely responsive website.

-The language nav content is still available in the gear dropdown but now we need to code the sections sidebar so that mobile users still have a way of navigating the many App Academy Times Sections.
+The language nav content and `right-nav` links are still available in the gear dropdown but now we need to code the sections sidebar so that mobile users still have a way of navigating the many App Academy Times sections.

 - Copy and paste the html from the `sections_nav.html.erb` file into the `sections_sidebar.html.erb` file as a starting point
 - Take a look at the `sections_sidebar.js` to see how the sidebar functions
-- Add the `<%= render partial: 'shared/sections_sidebar'` to the `_header.html.erb` as a child of the `sections-sidebar-btn`
+- Add the `<%= render partial: 'shared/sections_sidebar' %>` to the `_main_nav.html.erb` as a child of the `sections-sidebar-btn`
+- Make sure to give the button the necessary id attribute
 - Take a look at the `sections_sidebar.png` screenshot to see the additional html and styling we need
-- Add the remaining html to the `sections_sidebar` by nesting additional `ul` elements within the `li` elements that require an additional dropdown
+- Add the remaining html to the `sections_sidebar` by nesting `ul` elements within the `li` elements that require an additional dropdown
-- Make sure to provide classes corresponding to the `sections_sidebar.js` file
 - Style according to the screenshot

 # Phase 4: Search Modal